In July 2022, JMAG-Designer Ver. 21.1 was released.

 The new functions and Features

-For details, please see the following function introduction. ( User authentication)
+For details, please see the following function introduction.
+(PDF, 1.77MB: User authentication)

 These are created using the functions in JMAG-Designer Ver.21.1 and later.
 Please feel free to use them.